-To use the HP Update Utility:
+To use HP Support Assistant:

-- 1. Select Start > All Programs > HP > HP Update. - 2.
+- 1. Select Start > All Programs > HP > HP Support Assistant > Maintenance: Software Updates. - 2.
 On the HP Welcome screen, click Settings, and then select a time when the utility should check for software updates on the Web. - 3.
 Click Next to immediately check for HP software updates.